Data Protected - Switzerland

 What is the territorial scope of application?

-In the case of civil lawsuits against a person participating in a violation of personality, Swiss courts will in general apply the DPA, upon free choice of the data subject, if either: (i) the data subject is resident in Switzerland (provided this was foreseeable for the controller or processor sued); (ii) the controller or processor sued has its seat of residence or a branch in Switzerland; or (iii) the place of effect of the violation of personality (which usually includes the place of processing of personal data) is in Switzerland (provided this was foreseeable for the controller or processor sued).
-In the Street View Case, the Federal Supreme Court confirmed the applicability of Swiss data protection law, despite the service being provided from outside of Switzerland (DFC 138 II 346).
+In the case of civil lawsuits against a person participating in a violation of personality, Swiss courts will in general apply the revised DPA, upon free choice of the data subject, if either: (i) the data subject is resident in Switzerland, provided this was foreseeable for the controller or processor sued; (ii) the controller or processor sued has its seat of residence or a branch in Switzerland; or (iii) the place of effect of the violation of personality (which usually includes the place of processing of personal data) is in Switzerland, provided this was foreseeable for the controller or processor sued.

 Is there a concept of a controller and a processor?

-Everyone who processes personal data must comply with the DPA.
-Accordingly, not only controllers but also processors are responsible for compliance.
-In fact, even persons who are neither controllers nor processors, but otherwise "participate" in the processing of personal data may be held responsible in case of a civil claim.
+As a consequence, the exposure of a processor may go beyond the liability it would have under the GDPR.
 The Federal Supreme Court found that a hosting provider is participating in the publications on its server (Decision 5A_792/2011 of January 14, 2013), whereas somebody who merely publishes a link to a publication on a third party website does not participate in such publication (Decision 5A_658/2014 of May 6, 2015).

 Are both manual and electronic records subject to data protection legislation?